Loycifer/resRand.js/README.md

 ```
 ---
 #####String [[?]] (https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String)
 A string is a sequence of characters enclosed in quotes, used for textual information.
-String properties or methods you may need to use include .length, .split() or .substr().
-Strings can be concatenated using the + operator.
+String properties or methods you may need to use include `.length`, `.split()` or `.substr()`.
+Strings can be concatenated using the `+` operator.
 ```javascript
 var myString = "Hello Worf!";
 ~ myString.length returns 11